radiosilence/dotfiles/README.md

 ## Includes

 - ViM
-- minimal asdf file that makes it work with nvm etc...
+- minimal mise file that makes it work with nvm etc...
 - various useful zsh crap for working with stuff on macos
 - tmux
 - VS Code